-Because the back can be removed, the car seat becomes a backless booster for the older kids who don’t want the stigma of a “baby seat.”
+Because the back can be removed, the car seat is convertible into backless one for the older kids who don’t want the stigma of a “baby seat.”
 While some kids prefer having a back on their seat, others might see moving to a backless booster as a sign of “getting big.”
 Our six-year-old tester, for instance, preferred riding in the backless varieties, not because they were more comfortable, but because he felt he had outgrown the backed models we tested.

-With nearly three centimeters of cushion, good armrest height, and an easily adjustable harness, the Britax Pioneer provides a comfortable ride for your child.
+With nearly three centimeters of padding, good armrest height, and an simple to adjust harness, the Pioneer provides a comfortable car ride for your child.
 The fabric is durable and stain resistant/repellant, and the safety features are second-to-none.
 These features include steel framing, a tether-and-anchor system, and an impact-absorbing base.
 These features prevent this seat from being used in the rear facing position though.

 One other factor that helps to push the this booster car seat into first position has to do with its toxicity.
 Although we could not find any web research testing the toxicity of our particular seven booster seat models, we were able to find research for car seats from some of the same manufacturers.

 While we cannot absolutely verify that similar materials are used between car seats and booster seats for each manufacturer, it is not an unreasonable hypothesis that this is the case.
-In the research, it was noted that Britax has made immense strides in removing toxic chemicals from their products earning them a reputation as a more eco-friendly and naturally-based manufacturer.
+In the research, it was noted that this brand has made immense strides in removing toxic chemicals from their products earning them a reputation as a more eco-friendly and naturally-based manufacturer.